Agbode-Milan/mvpportfolioproject/README.md

 - **Drivers**: Register and log in to request roadside assistance.
 Provide details about your vehicle and location to find the nearest available mechanic.
 - **Mechanics**: Register and log in to manage service requests.
 Provide details about your location, expertise, and availability.

-## Contributing

-We'd love your help!
-If you'd like to contribute to Momech Auto Services, follow these steps:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/YourFeature`).
-3. Make your changes and commit them (`git commit -m 'Add YourFeature'`).
-4. Push to the branch (`git push origin feature/YourFeature`).
-5. Open a pull request to the main branch.

 ## License

 This project is licensed under the MIT License.
 Check out the [LICENSE](LICENSE) file for more details.